SAME DAY SERVICE AVAILABLE NOW!

 Air conditioners can experience all sorts of problems, but some are more common than others.
 We’re highlighting some of the AC repair needs that we see more often so you can be prepared to address them if they come up.
 Just give our team a call anytime you think you need AC repair in Scottsdale.

 It’s better to be proactive and address any potential repair needs instead of rolling the dice on whether or not that issue will get bigger.
 Keep reading to learn more about some AC problems you should watch out for and the signs of each one.
+You can also explore tips for preventing major AC repairs to help avoid unexpected issues before they happen.

 The outdoor unit for your air conditioner has a component called the capacitor.
 It is fairly small, yet it has a giant role to play in AC operation.
 When your air conditioner first turns on for a cooling cycle, it consumes a little more power than usual to get started.
 The capacitor provides this much-needed energy boost so that your air conditioner motor does not take on extra strain.

 When the capacitor begins to go bad, you may hear a humming sound coming from the outdoor unit.
 If you do hear humming, it’s important to call and schedule service before the capacitor goes out completely.
 If it does, your air conditioner will not start up at all.
 The good news is that the capacitor is easy to replace and a fairly inexpensive repair to make.
+Learn more about what AC repairs are urgent and which can wait so you can prioritize service effectively.

 Refrigerant leaks are another common air conditioning issue that we help customers with all the time.
 Refrigerant leaks happen when there is damage to the refrigerant lines allowing the chemical to leak out.
 This is a dangerous problem for both your home and family because refrigerant is harmful if you touch it or breathe it.